 It’s pretty easy to avoid most of the January Disney World Crowds.
 Mainly because for most of the month they aren’t terrible.

 If you avoid the first week of the month and Martin Luther King Weekend you’ll basically avoid all the big crowds for the month.
 It’s that simple.

 But just in case you run in to some, or you have to go during the busier dates, don’t worry.
 Dad has some really good tips for how to deal with crowds at WDW.

 New Years Day

-New Years day is the second busiest day of the year at Walt Disney World.
+New Years day is one of the top 5 busiest day of the year at Walt Disney World.
 Lines will be long, parks will be full with all the left over revelers from New Years Eve.

 Dad and Mrs. Mom and the kids took a Disney World vacation in January 2008.
-January 1st was chaos, but after that the crowds just disappeared.
-Dad's experience with New Years Crowds crowds.
+We arrived on January 1st and it was chaos, but after that the crowds just disappeared.
+It was fun to watch.

 The Walt Disney World Marathon.
 It has a certain ring to it.
 Imagine, spending a nice, cool Sunday morning running through the parks at WDW.
 You’re right.
 How silly.
 Just kidding.